Pycord-Development/pycord/docs/guide/en/interactions/slash_commands.md

 async def list_search(ctx: discord.AutocompleteContext):
     """Return's A List Of Autocomplete Results"""
     return [
-        color for color in my_list if ctx.interaction.user.id in allowed_users_list
+        thing for thing in my_list if ctx.interaction.user.id in allowed_users_list
     ]
 ```